pe7er/hCaptcha/README.md

 The latest version can be downloaded from: https://data2site.com/download/hcaptcha

-This hCAPTCHA plugin is only for Joomla 3.8 to 3.10.
+This hCAPTCHA plugin is available in two versions:
+- one version for Joomla 3.8 to 3.10

-If Pull Request https://github.com/joomla/joomla-cms/pull/28798 is merged with Joomla 4, then you can use hCaptcha in the Joomla 4 core.
+- and one version for Joomla 4.

 ## Instructions